arpit-eximietas/TestingFramework/README.md

 Once the Robot Framework completes execution, two reports (HTML and JSON) are created.
 Jenkins can be configured to handle these reports as follows:

 1. **Post-Build Actions**:
+   - Check if the Test cases failed
+   - If any test case fails:
-   - Configure Jenkins to archive the generated HTML and JSON reports.
+      * Send an email with both the HTML and JSON files
+   - Else:
+      * Send a successfull mail saying that the build passed successfully,attatch the HTML and JSON report

 2. **Email Notifications**:
    - Set up email notifications in Jenkins to send the reports.